threefoldfoundation/www_threefold_tech/content/page/impressum/headerSolution/headerToken.md

 (RPR Gent) Tel: 0032-93242057
 <br>
 (2) ThreeFold S.A.
 (TF LUX), a public limited liability company under the Company Number B265333, governed by the laws of the Grand Duchy of Luxembourg.
-ThreeFold S.A.
-6, Rue Dicks, 1417, Luxembourg.
+ThreeFold S.A., 6, Rue Dicks, 1417, Luxembourg.